Master's Program Admissions Tips and FAQ

 The Master of Statistics (MStat or MST) program in Econometrics is an interdisciplinary program administered through the Economics Department which provides training for work in applied statistics relating to problems in economic theory and forecasting.

 Notifications for Fall semester application decisions are posted around May 15th.
-Notifications for spring semester application decisions are posted around December 15th.
+Notifications for Spring semester application decisions are posted around December 15th.
 Your notification will be sent to the e-mail address provided in your application.

 Information on tuition and fees can be found through the Office of the Bursar.
 The Department of Economics does not charge differential tuition, and graduate classes in the Economics department are assessed at the General Graduate rate.
 Tuition costs can be estimated using the University's Tuition Estimator.
 A breakdown of estimated graduate student expenses for international students can be found here.

 The Economics Department is unable to provide funding to our master's students.
 We encourage prospective and current students to visit the Graduate School's page on Funding Grad School to learn about fellowship and scholarship opportunities within the university and through other organizations.
+Additionally, some previous Economics and Econometrics Master's students have been awarded Assistantships through the Kem C. Gardner Policy Institute.

 Here are a few resources that other students have used, not necessarily endorsed by our department: